 These can be hotly-contested cases that bring up strong emotions among the parties.
 We have experience representing persons in these cases both as named and unnamed beneficiaries.

-There are important factors and considerations in these cases that lawyers who do not litigate life insurance cases may not be aware of.
-For instance, New York enacted a law that prevents a divorced spouse from receiving the death benefit, if named as the beneficiary prior to the date of divorce, unless certain conditions are met.
+There are important factors and considerations in interpleader cases that lawyers who do not litigate life insurance cases may not be aware of.
+For instance, New York and New Jersey have enacted laws that prevent a divorced spouse from receiving the death benefit, if named as the beneficiary prior to the date of divorce, unless certain conditions are met.
+Thus, simply because an ex-spouse is named as beneficiary, it does not mean that he or she is entitled to receive the death benefit.

 Other issues that often arise is whether the beneficiary designation was validly made.
 There are cases where the insured made a beneficiary change when not of sound mind, when under the undue influence of another person, or when under duress.
 In addition, some beneficiary changes may be the result of forgery.
 Under these circumstances, the named beneficiary may not be allowed to recover the death benefit.